HakunaMatata-te/Outzone-Tribute/README.md

 You're now a Cyborg soldier fighting for the earth against an army of aliens, use diferent weapons to reach the enemy boss and destroy it, killing as much aliens as you can in the way.

 ###Usage
-Press "SPACE" to advance through menus.
+"SPACE" :to advance through menus.
-Use the arrow keys to move arround.
+Arrow keys: to move arround.
+ "E" : Shot
-To shot press "E" key, press "Q" to change between the two weapons available.
+ "Q" : Change between the two weapons available.
-Press "P" to upgrade your weapon lvl (max lvl = 3)
-Press "LeftCtrl" to shot a bomb barrage killing all enemies in the screen (only 3 bomb ammunition).
+ "LeftCtrl" : Shot a bomb barrage killing all enemies in the screen (only 3 bomb ammunition).

-If you have problems at beating the game you can press "I" to enter immortal mode.
+#####Debug
+ "I" : Immortal mode (care, you can still die when falling to the lava).
+ "U" : Infinte energy.
+ "B" : Tp to boss (The game camera is likely to become buged, do not report camera bugs if you have used this comand).
+ "P" : Upgrade your weapon lvl (max lvl = 3).
+Upgrading your weapon beyond lvl 3 will result in a lvl reset.

 ###Credits
  * Isabel Lammens: https://github.com/ilammens